Lokesh-Gudivada/Lokesh-Gudivada/README.md

 - 👋 Hi, I’m @Lokesh-Gudivada
-- 👀 I’m interested in ...sowtware developing
+- 👀 I’m interested in ...software developing
 - 🌱 I’m currently learning ...java full stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...